genixpro/hypermax/README.md

     - Convenient way to add Time as an additional loss on your model
     - Time computed automatically, but can be overridden if provided in results
     - Can view all the losses for a given model in the UI, not just final loss
+    - Convenient way to add in peak or median RAM (and GPU RAM) as an additional loss on your model
+    - Convenient way to add in disk / network usage as a additional loss on your model
 - Tools for Hyperparameter Tuning:
     - View a hotspot grid between two hyper-parameters, to see the sensitive areas
     - Improve feature-vector design for hyper-parameter correlations